redox-os/website/content/faq.en.md

 ## What is a Unix-like OS?

-Any OS compatible with [Single Unix Specification] and [POSIX], such as shell, "everything is a file" concept, multitasking and multiuser.
+Any OS compatible with [Single Unix Specification] and [POSIX], expect a shell, "everything is a file" concept, multitasking and multiuser.

 [Unix] was a highly influential multitasking system and impacted the design choices of most modern systems.